How to Become a PAT Tester

 Setting Up a PAT Testing Business

-For those interested in being their own boss, setting up a PAT testing business is an attractive option.
-You'll need some essential tools such as a PAT testing machine, labels, and usually some sort of software to generate test records for your customers.
-You will also need insurance to cover any liabilities, but the setup costs when compared to many other businesses are relatively low.
-You will need to carefully consider how you will market your services effectively, both online and offline to attract clients.
-Providing an excellent service will be key to your success.
-Once established, a good proportion of your work is likely to come from retesting for existing customers.
+For those interested in being their own boss, setting up a PAT testing business can be an attractive option.
+You'll need some essential tools such as a PAT tester, labels, and usually some sort of software to produce test records for customers.
+You will also need appropriate insurance to cover liabilities.
+While the setup costs can be relatively low compared with many other trades, the bigger challenge is often finding consistent work and building repeat business.